DeborahAkp/Portfolio/SQL/Project 4/README.md

   | Retirement         | 60+       | 591             |

   - __Relationship Betweeen Gender and Termination Reason__
-    - The frequency of layoffs between males and females is similar.
+    - There is a comparable occurrence of layoffs between males and females.
-    - Females have a higher frequency of resignation and retirement.
+    - Females exhibit a higher frequency of resignation and retirement.
   ```sql
   SELECT
       termination_reason,